bug2000ita/AgentCode/README.md

 ```

 You can pick between the classic Snake game and a minimal Doom-like
 first-person demo.
+In the Doom demo press the space bar to shoot water
+from your pistol.
 Press `q` to exit a running game.